analysis-tools-dev/static-analysis/README.md

 A collection of static analysis tools and code quality checkers for all programming languages

+## C

+* [oclint](https://github.com/oclint/oclint) - A static source code analysis tool to improve quality and reduce defects for C, C++ and Objective-C

 ## Elixir

 * [credo](https://github.com/rrrene/credo) -  A static code analysis tool with a focus on code consistency and teaching.